cckc18/Project/README.md

 # Project: Earning and Debt of College Students in U.S.

 **Objective**:
-Build a machine learning model to predict college students' earning and debt based on data on [College Scorecard](https://collegescorecard.ed.gov/data/).
+Build a machine learning model to predict college students' earning and debt based on data from [College Scorecard](https://collegescorecard.ed.gov/data/).

 ![figure2](figure1.jpg)